R Excel Tutorial: How to Read and Write xlsx files in R

 Loading Specific Columns using read_excel in R

 When using read.xlsx, to import Excel in R, we can use the parameter colIndex to select specific columns from the sheet.
-For example, if want to create a dataframe with the columns PlayerSalary, and Position, we can accomplish this by adding 1, 3, and 4 in a vector:
+For example, if we want to create a dataframe with the columns PlayerSalary, and Position, we can accomplish this by adding 1, 3, and 4 in a vector:

 require(xlsx)